Total Nonstop Action Wrestling: Hulk Hogan and Eric Bischoff leadership, and financial troubles (2010–2016)

 In addition to Impact Wrestling, which was now airing on Friday nights, two new shows produced were Impact Wrestling: Unlocked, hosted by Mike Tenay, and TNA Wrestling's Greatest Matches, a series presenting the best matches in the company's history.
 From December 2014 to March 2015, several employees re-signed with TNA, including Kurt Angle, Jeff Hardy, Gail Kim, Mr. Anderson, Abyss and Matt Hardy.
 Awesome Kong also re-joined the company following several years of absence.
 During this period, veteran Samoa Joe and commentator Tazz left the company by mutual consent.

 On April 27, 2015, Smashing Pumpkins frontman Billy Corgan joined TNA as senior producer of creative and talent development.
+According to a report on August 7, TNA filed a new business name of Impact Ventures, LLC.

 Destination America gained over 41.94 million viewers over the course of 2015's first quarter, making this the channel's best first quarter ever, followed by their best May ever in prime time.
 In both cases, Discovery Communications touted Impact Wrestling as one of the reasons for the increase in viewers.
 Despite this success, Discovery Communications dropped Unlocked and Greatest Matches from their programming in May 2015.

 On November 19, TNA signed a deal with Pop TV to air Impact Wrestling, where it premiered on Tuesday, January 5, 2016, in a live special held at the Sands Hotel and Casino in Bethlehem, Pennsylvania.
 With this move to Pop, Impact Wrestling introduced a new HD set, graphics and theme music.
 This show saw the semi-finals and finals of the TNA World Title Series, which was won by Ethan Carter III.
 Husband and wife team Mike Bennett and Maria Kanellis would debut soon after.
 Subsequent shows would include episodes taped during a tour of England, which would be the last TNA appearances for Kurt Angle.
 TNA returned to taping Impact Wrestling at the Impact Zone at Universal Studios in Orlando, Florida, beginning with a live Impact Wrestling on March 15.
 On March 19, longtime TNA wrestlers Eric Young and Bobby Roode left the promotion after 12 years.
 On April 22, Velvet Sky, another longtime TNA wrestler, left the company.